-SCROLLS: All Scrolls are spells for Magic-Users, and regardless of the level of the spell they can be used by any Magic-User capable of reading them.
+All scrolls are spells for Magic-Users, and regardless of the level of the spell they can be used by any Magic-User capable of reading them.
+A Read Magic spell is the means by which the incantations on an item or scroll are read.
+Without such a spell or similar device magic is unintelligible to even a Magic-User.
 All "Protection" spells can be used by any character who is able to read.
-Scroll spells are of the 6th level unless necessarily higher, in which case they are of the minimum level necessary to generate such a spell.
+Scroll spells are of the 6th level unless necessarily higher, in which case they are of the mini-mum level necessary to generate such a spell.
+After reading a spell from a scroll the writing disappears, so the spell is usable one time only!
 To determine what spells are on a scroll of 1-7 spells simply roll one six-sided die for each spell thereon, the number rolled being the level of the spell.
 Thereafter simply count the total number of spells for the level in question and roll dice accordingly to find which of the possibilities it is.